bamysoep/chatbot/README.md

 ## Installation
-You will need to hav https://visualstudio.microsoft.com/visual-cpp-build-tools/ installed on your computer to be able to install one of the packages.
+You will need to have https://visualstudio.microsoft.com/visual-cpp-build-tools/ installed on your computer to be able to install one of the packages.
 Python-Levensthein uses C in the background.
 If you have this installed you can can continue.

 Install the necessary packages using:

 ```python
 pip install -r requirements.txt
 ```

 If it still doesn't work try this:
 ```python
 pip install python-Levenshtein-wheels
 ```
-Then try it again
+Then try it again.

 The required python files: